TomPrograms/dragon/docs/binary-install.md

 $ dragon.exe test.drg
 ```

-You can use the Dragon shell by running:
+You can then use the Dragon shell by running:

 ```
 $ dragon.exe